 Island Marble Butterfly

-Island Marble butterflies are being supported through the planting and protection of habitat areas on San Juan Island, in partnership with US Fish and Wildlife, Washington Department of Fish and Wildlife, National Parks Service, Bureau of Land Management, San Juan Preservation Trust, San Juan County Land Bank, San Juan Islands Conservation District, and several private landowners.
+Island Marble butterflies are being supported through the planting and protection of habitat areas in partnership with US Fish and Wildlife, Washington Department of Fish and Wildlife, National Parks Service, Bureau of Land Management, San Juan Preservation Trust, San Juan County Land Bank, San Juan Islands Conservation District, and many private landowners.

 Habitat plots are planted with a brassica seed intended to flower bright yellow throughout spring and summer, attracting migrating butterflies across a broader range.
 The Brassica rapa (field mustard) is known to support the butterfly throughout their entire lifecycle.
 The plots range in size from 100 to 5,000 square feet and are located on both San Juan and Lopez islands.
 Deer fencing of the perimeter helps ensure host plants and butterfly eggs, larvae, and chrysalises do not fall victim to deer foraging or human intrusion.

 Washington Conservation Corps crew celebrates the completion of a protected butterfly habitat.